Richard Ungewitter

-Richard Ungewitter (December 18, 1869 in Artern, Province of Saxony – December 17, 1958 in Stuttgart) was a German pioneer of the Freikörperkultur (free body culture) movement and one of its first organizers.
+Richard Ungewitter (December 18, 1869 in Artern, Province of Saxony – December 17, 1958 in Stuttgart) was a German naturist and pioneer of the Freikörperkultur (free body culture) movement and one of its first organizers.
 There was a völkisch element in Ungewitter's ideas.

 Career

 Ungewitter was of working-class or lower middle-class origins and was trained as a gardener.
 He became a clerk in the office of a gardening company, then lived for two years in Norway.
 After returning to Germany, he was one of the founders of a bread manufacturing facility.
 After that went bankrupt, he worked as a sales representative and a Lutheran minister.

 He was introduced to nudism (now known as naturism) by Heinrich Pudor, who published under the pseudonym Heinrich Scham (Shame).
 Today he is considered one of its early pioneers.

 In 1903 Ungewitter published a booklet entitled Wieder nacktgewordene Menschen (People naked again), which made him quite well known.
 Almost 100,000 copies were printed within a few years.
 His first book, Die Nacktheit (Nudity) appeared in 1906 under the full title Die Nacktheit in entwicklungsgeschichtlicher, gesundheitlicher, moralischer und künstlerischer Sicht (Nudity from the point of view of historical development, health, morality and art).
 It was reprinted several times.
 Repeated attempts at legal procedures against the book failed because the experts invited by the court testified in favor of Ungewitter.
 For example, Theodor Lipps, a professor at the University of Munich, stated in his report:

 In subsequent years, Ungewitter published further books advocating nudism.
 His best known work is the book Nackt (Naked), which appeared in 1908.
 In addition, in 1908 he founded the Vereinigung für hygienische, ethische und ästhetische Kultur (Organization for hygienic, ethical and aesthetic culture).
 This was the second naturist group in Germany, after a club founded in Essen in 1898, and had approximately 50 members, primarily in South Germany.

 Both Nackt and his Nacktheit und Kultur (Nudity and Culture, published 1911) were the subject of legal disputes lasting several years, in which, however, he was largely able to obtain satisfactory judgements.
 Thus, in its session of April 24, 1912, Criminal Trial Chamber III of the Royal Regional Court in Stuttgart rejected the suit by the royal attorneys to suppress Nackt.
 This legal opinion of the court, under which illustrated naturist publications are permissible, was followed by all other democratic courts of justice in Germany and other countries.

 Ungewitter, like many Lebensreform theorists of the time, ascribed positive health benefits to nudity.
 He suggested that wearing clothing might be a cause of tuberculosis, and theorized that the rays of the sun were beneficial to health because they contained metals.
 By his own account, he had suffered from infections, weakness, and a recurring rash despite medical treatment, and only become healthy and strong after, under the influence of Louis Kuhne's theories, he gave up alcohol and smoking and became a vegetarian; ultimately he adopted a raw food diet in addition to exercising and writing in the nude.